 Cardholders should check the NIH Clearance Manual 26307-3/6307-3, "Special Clearance and Other Acquisition Procedures" to see if the commodity or service to be purchased requires clearance.
-The manual can be found at http://www1.od.nih.gov/oma/manualchapters/contracts/6307-3.

 Examples of clearances include, but are not limited to: animal assurance, human subjects, cleaning services, furniture, security devices and systems, IT systems, and x-ray equipment.